-The columns of the numeric summers should include: The columns of the numeric summary should include: Bases 1: Policy guarantees Bases 2: Insurer's illustrated scale Bases 3: Insurer's illustrated scale used, but with the non-guaranteed elements reduced as follows: Dividends at 50 percent of the dividends contained in the illustrated scale used; Non-guaranteed credited interest at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used; and All non-guaranteed charges, including, but not limited to, term insurance charges and mortality and expense charges, at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used.
-If coverage would cease before policy maturity or age 100, the year in which coverage ceases should be identified for each of the three bases.
+[ The columns of the numeric summary should include: Bases 1: Policy guarantees Bases 2: Insurer's illustrated scale Bases 3: Insurer's illustrated scale used, but with the non-guaranteed elements reduced as follows: Dividends at 50 percent of the dividends contained in the illustrated scale used: Non-guaranteed credited interest at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used; and • All non-guaranteed charges, including, but not limited to, term insurance charges and mortality and expense charges, at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used.
+If coverage would cease before policy maturity or age 100, the year in which coverage coases should be identified for each of the three bases.
 The following statement signed and dated by the applicant or policyowner: "I have received a copy of this illustration and understand that any non- guaranteed elements illustrated are subject to change and could be either higher or lower.
 The agent has told me they are not guaranteed."
 The following statement signed and dated by the insurance producer or other authorized representative of the insurer: "I certify that this illustration has been presented to the applicant, and that I have explained that any non- guaranteed elements illustrated are subject to change.
 I have made no statements that are inconsistent with the illustration."
-A basic illustration must include the following for at least each policy year from one to 10 and for every fifth policy year thereafter, ending at age 100, policy maturity or final expiration, and except for term insurance beyond the 20th year, for any year in which the premium outlay and contract premium, if applicable, is to change: Premium outlay and mode the applicant plans to pay and the contract premium as applicable; The corresponding guaranteed death benefit, as provided in the policy; Corresponding guaranteed value available upon surrender, as provided in the policy; • Non-guaranteed elements may be shown if described in the contract.
+A basic illustration must include the following for at least each policy year from one to 10 and for every fifth policy year thereafter, ending at age 100, policy maturity or final expiration, and except for term insurance beyond the $20^{\text{th}}$ year, for any year in which the premium outlay and contract premium, if applicable, is to change: • Premium outlay and mode the applicant plans to pay and the contract premium as applicable; • The corresponding guaranteed death benefit, as provided in the policy; • Corresponding guaranteed value available upon surrender, as provided in the policy; Non-guaranteed elements may be shown if described in the contract.
 In the case of an illustration for a policy on which the insurer intends to credit terminal dividends, they may be shown if the insurer's current practice is to pay terminal dividends.
-If any non-guaranteed elements are shown, they must be shown at the same durations as the corresponding guaranteed elements, if any; and • If no guaranteed benefit value is available at any duration for which a non-guaranteed benefit or value is shown, a zero should be displayed in the guaranteed column.
+If any non-guaranteed elements are shown, they must be shown at the same durations as the corresponding guaranteed elements, if any; and · · · · · • If no guaranteed benefit value is available at any duration for which a non-guaranteed benefit or value is shown, a zero should be displayed in the guaranteed column.
+"Desig illustration" means a 1 edger or proposal used in the sale of a life insurance policy that shows bot